Wednesday, October 4, 2017

 Last week, the Senate finally passed the bill postponing barangay elections.
 The House had been pushing for such a postponement for some time, after Congress already postponed the elections from October last year to October this year.
 The House wanted it postponed all the way to 2020.
 The compromise is to postpone it to 2018.

 Now here is where the hypocrisy comes in.
 You know we have presidential elections every six years, and legislative and local elections every three years.
 So we had presidential, national, and local elections in May 2016, and are due to have national and local elections again in May 2019, also known as the mid-terms.
 Notice, however, the barangay elections don’t adhere to this schedule.
 Technically, they’re supposed to take place after national polls, in October.
 But they hardly ever do.
 This administration is not unique in postponing barangay polls.
 Its predecessor rescheduled them.
-And so on
+And so on.

 Ask yourself why.
 To be non-political, of course!
 How noble.
 Except the practical reason is, any candidate from mayor on up, needs the barangay to form the basis of their political machine.
 How can you rely on your machine, if its component parts are busy competing in an election?
 Solution: hold barangay elections on a different date –and you wonder why local leaders keep winning?
 And you’re surprised that these grateful leaders, in turn, make sure to keep extending the term of the barangay officials that helped them win?